Search and Rescue

 They focus on simple things — keeping their feet dry, finding the best doorway to sleep under or just trying to not think about their growling stomach.

-Help to survive the night — the original Search & Rescue
+Help to survive the night — the original Search and Rescue

 Vans drive into the darkest places in King County whenever there are supplies to hand out.